 Enter dummy data like shown below.

 Now you have to create a stack flow chart.
-To do this click on the "INSERT" tab then click on "Insert column chart" under the Charts group.
-Select Stack Column.
+To do this, click on the "INSERT" tab, then click on "Insert column chart" under the Charts group.
+Select the Stack Column.

-A chart has been created but it doesn't look like a bridge chart, to change this right click on any one of the blue column (Excel will select all of the blue ones) and select "Format Data Series".
-A dialog box appears, where select "No fill".
+A chart has been created, but it doesn't look like a bridge graph.
+To change this, right-click on any one of the blue columns (Excel will select all of the blue ones) and select "Format Data Series".
+A dialog box appears, where you should select "No fill".

-To look like a bridge chart on the same dialog box in the "Series Options" tick "Gap Width" 0% ("No Gap").
+To make it look like a bridge chart in the same dialog box, in the "Series Options" tick "Gap Width" 0% ("No Gap").

-For even more attractive graph format the column revenue and profits by setting fill in blue.
+For an even more attractive graph format, the columns of revenue and profits can be set to fill in blue.
 Blue color for profits and red color for losses makes your chart easier to read.
 Better visualisation will make your chart better for the person who will use that.

 That's it!
 Your bridge chart is now ready.

-Thanks to the Bridge Chart you will be able to show the causes of effect eg. sales costs as a main part of general costs or mortgage installment as a big part of your houshold budget.
+Thanks to the Bridge Chart, you will be able to show the causes of effects e.g., sales costs as a main part of general costs or mortgage installments as a large part of your household budget.

-Further reading: How to create household budget?
-How to calculate EMI?
+Further reading: How to calculate EMI?
 Waterfall chart